Fate (role-playing game system): Fate Core (4th edition) and Fate Accelerated Edition (FAE)

 A 4th edition called Fate Core (again a generic version) was published in 2013, funded by a successful crowdfunding campaign, and released under two free content licenses: CC BY 3.0 and the Open gaming license.
 To release the new version of Fate, Evil Hat Productions ran a Kickstarter campaign that initially asked for $3,000.
 At the end of the campaign they raised $433,365 and expanded the product line significantly, adding two world books and a system toolkit.

 As a result of another crowd funding effort, Evil Hat released Fate Accelerated, a streamlined version of the rules based on the same core mechanic intended to get players into the game faster.
 One notable difference is that skills are replaced with six "approaches" to solving problems - Careful, Clever, Flashy, Forceful, Quick, and Sneaky.
 The approaches can each use all four skill actions.
-Evil Hat also released Fate Condensed, a condensed version of Fate Core with minor rule changes.
+Evil Hat also released Fate Condensed, a simplified version of Fate Core with minor rule changes.